Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL step-by-step - Optimized architecture.md

     ![In the Stop this virtual machine prompt, a confirmation message displays asking if you want to stop Background1, and the Yes button is selected.](images/Hands-onlabstep-by-step-Optimizedarchitectureimages/media/image128.png)

-## Exercise 6: Setup SQL database geo-replication
+## Exercise 6: Setup SQL Database geo-replication

 Due to the rush into Production, the Staging SQL Database currently remains as the Production database for the application.
 You have been asked to implement Geo-Replication to the SQL Database in order to add the appropriate redundancy to safeguard against failures.
 This will both help eliminate data loss in case of a data center failure as well as greatly reduce the potential system downtime in the event of such a failure.